AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 ![Alt text](Pasted image 20240203231856.png)

-And if we take a look at the code, it's very similar of ghidra assemby.
+And if we take a look at the code, it's very similar of ghidra assembler code.

 The address it's:  00007FF621251000
 In hex format: 0x00007FF621251000

 ![Alt text](Pasted image 20240203231812.png)

-Another way to get the address or validate it's using **Symbols** option and find the **greeting function**.
+Another way to get the address or validate it's using the **Symbols** option and find the **greeting function**.

 ![Alt text](Pasted image 20240203230111.png)

 If you already execute the testexe with an incorrect key, you can receive the function.
 I know, it's a cheat, but with that we can validate the address.
-The main topic it's know the process of get the address and the useful tools for that purpose.
+The main topic is the process of getting the address and the useful tools for that purpose.

 Having the function address, now it's the time to compile our evildll.cpp file.